azeneli/ghostery-assigment/googleSearchTest/README.md

 Steps to install

  ~ npm install
- ~ need to install protractor, jasmine, geckodriver, chromedriver, jasmine spec reporter.
+ ~ need to install protractor, jasmine, geckodriver, chromedriver, jasmine spec reporter, webdriver-manager.
 If manually installing each dependency commands for the dependcies above are:
  			~ npm install protractor --save
  			~ npm install jasmine --save